-"carbon footprint".

-CON-4.A.8: Develop long-term, community-wide strategies and programs that work at the local level to reduce greenhouse gases and Costa Mesa's

-NOISE ELEMENT

-N-1.3: Encourage Caltrans to construct noise attenuation barriers along I-405, SR-55, and SR-73 where these freeways adjoin residential and other noise-sensitive areas.

-N-1.4: Ensure that appropriate site design measures are incorporated into residential developments, when required by an acoustical study, to obtain appropriate exterior and interior noise levels.
+NOISE ELEMENT General Plan Goal, Objective, Policy Description of City Action N-1.4: Ensure that appropriate site design measures are incorporated into residential developments, when required by an acoustical study, to obtain appropriate exterior and interior noise levels.
 When necessary, require field testing at the time of project completion to demonstrate compliance.

-- N-1.5: Apply the standards contained in Title 24 of the California Code of Regulations as applicable to the construction of all new dwelling units. - N-1.6: Discourage sensitive land uses from locating within the 65 CNEL noise contour of John Wayne Airport.
-Should it be deemed by the City as appropriate and/or necessary for a sensitive land use to locate in the 65 CNEL noise contour, ensure that appropriate interior noise levels are met and that minimal outdoor activities are allowed. - N-1.7: Support alternative methods for the reduction of noise impacts at John Wayne Airport while continuing to maintain safety and existing limitations on aircraft daily departures. - N-1.8: Monitor the noise levels at OC Fair and Event Center and the Pacific Amphitheater, and continue to monitor the status of legally binding noise levels on the OC Fair and the Event Center and the Pacific Amphitheater.

-development in the John Wayne Airport operations, such as the recent General Aviation Program, to ensure that the noise levels are not increased.
+N-1.5: Apply the standards contained in Title 24 of the California Code of Regulations as applicable to the construction of all new dwelling units.
+N-1.6: Discourage sensitive land uses from locating within the 65 CNEL noise contour of John Wayne Airport.
+Should it be deemed by the City as appropriate and/or necessary for a sensitive land use to locate in the 65 CNEL noise contour, ensure that appropriate interior noise levels are met and that minimal outdoor activities are allowed.
+N-1.7: Support alternative methods for the reduction of Description of only Action N-1.7: Support alternative methods for the reduction of noise impacts at John Wayne Airport while continuing to maintain safety and existing limitations on aircraft daily departures.
+N-1.8: Monitor the noise levels at OC Fair and Event Center and the Pacific Amphitheater, and continue to monitor the status of legally binding noise levels on the OC Fair and the Event Center and the Pacific Amphitheater.
+Goal N-2: Noise and Land Use Compatibility Objective N-24: Plan for the reduction in noise impacts of the companion of the c on sensitive recentors and land uses N-2.1: Require the use of sound walls, berms, interior noise insulation, double-paned windows, and other noise mitigation measures, as appropriate, in the design of new residential or other new noise sensitive land uses that are adjacent to arterials, freeways, or adjacent to industrial or commercial uses.
+N-2.2: Require, as a part of the environmental review process, that full consideration be given to the existing and projected noise environment.
+N-2.3: Consider alternative noise level standards for mixed-use projects that take into consideration the interaction of industrial operation noise impacts and the mixed-use developments planned for the Westside and SoBeca.
+N-2.4: Require that all proposed projects are compatible with adopted noise/land use compatibility criteria.
+N-2.5: Enforce applicable interior and exterior noise standards.
+N-2.6: Allow a higher exterior noise level standard for infill projects in existing residential areas adjacent to major arterials if it can be shown that there are no feasible mechanisms to meet the exterior noise levels.
+The interior standard of 45 dBA CNEL shall be enforced for any new residential project.
+N-2.7: Encourage effective site planning in mixed-use areas that provides the optimal distance between source Potential opportunities for noise mitigation measures is part of staff's review for all projects and appropriate environmental review processes are implemented when required.

-Goal N-2: Noise and Land Use Compatibility

-Objective N-2A: Plan for the reduction in noise impacts on sensitive receptors and land uses.

-- N-2.1: Require the use of sound walls, berms, interior noise insulation, double-paned windows, and other noise mitigation measures, as appropriate, in the design of new residential or other new noise sensitive land uses that are adjacent to arterials, freeways, or adjacent to industrial or commercial uses. - N-2.2: Require, as a part of the environmental review process, that full consideration be given to the existing and projected noise environment. - N-2.3: Consider alternative noise level standards for mixed-use projects that take into consideration the interaction of industrial operation noise impacts and the mixed-use developments planned for the Westside and SoBeca. - N-2.4: Require that all proposed projects are compatible with adopted noise/land use compatibility criteria. - N-2.5: Enforce applicable interior and exterior noise standards.

-Potential opportunities for noise mitigation measures is part of staff's review for all projects and appropriate environmental review processes are implemented when required.
 Ongoing consideration of alternative noise level standards for mixed-use projects utilizing the City's Urban Plans (19 West Urban Plan, Mesa West Bluffs Urban Plan, Mesa West Residential Ownership Urban Plan and SoBeca Urban Plan).
 All projects are reviewed for compatibility with adopted noise and land use criteria, in addition to applicable interior and exterior noise standards.
 New mixed-use developments are required to have potential noise sources located away from the residential portion of the development and adjacent established residential developments.

-2021/2022 - The Zoning Administrator and Planning Commission continuously include noise reduction
+201/2022 - The Zoning Administrator and Planning Commission continuously include noise reduction conditions to sensitive receptors with discretionary approvals.